kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 ___

 ## Getting data for read mapping and SNP calling with GATK
-SNP calling from whole-genome (shotgun) sequence data requires a reference genome plus sequencing reads from multiple individuals to map to the reference and call SNPs from.
+SNP calling from whole-genome (shotgun) sequence data requires a reference genome plus sequencing reads from multiple individuals.
+The reads are mapped to the reference and genotypes are called from the alignments.

 We're going to use Bactrocera dorsalis (oriental fruit fly) whole-genome sequence data from [this paper](https://onlinelibrary.wiley.com/doi/full/10.1111/eva.13507).